ministryofjustice/moj-frontend/docs/style-guide-updates/2026-07-06-person-on-probation.md

 date: 2026-07-06
 ---

-Add new paragraph under current paragraph: "For lists of names in case lists, use the format [last name], [first name], for example Smith, John."
+Added guidance on name format to use in case lists: [last name], [first name].